Relevant information for competition participants:

 REGISTRATION

-5. A registration is not transferable and cannot be shared.
+7. A registration is not transferable and cannot be shared.

-6. A registration and subsequent check‐in implies knowledge and acceptance of these Rules, the Evaluation Criteria and the Refund Policy by each one of the participants.
+8. A registration and subsequent check‐in implies knowledge and acceptance of these Rules, the Evaluation Criteria and the Refund Policy by each one of the participants.
 It also implies knowledge and acceptance of the ATUSA Liability Waiver and Attendance Policy.

 ACCREDITATION

-2. During accreditation, participants must fill in the registration form along with any additional information required by the organization.
+3. During accreditation, participants must fill in the registration form along with any additional information required by the organization.
 In this form, they must also declare whether they have had any professional, personal, or work-related relationship with any of the jurors in the six months prior to the championship, including any personal relationships, private lessons with jurors, or joint work on choreography for Tango Escenario (Stage Tango).
 This declaration will be cross-checked with the jurors to determine potential conflicts of interest.
+In the case of Tango Escenario (Stage Tango), competing couples may not present a choreography created, reviewed, or prepared by a member of the Preliminary Organization.

 COMPETITION